-From June 2016 to June 2017, both Mexico and Germany organised elaborate series of events to showcase their respective countries.
+From June 2016 to June 2017, both Mexico and Germany organised an elaborate series of events to showcase their respective countries.
 President Peña Nieto opened the Year of Mexico in Germany in April 2016, while in Mexico City on 6 June 2016, Germany’s then Foreign Minister Frank-Walter Steinmeier opened the Year of Germany in Mexico.
-This encompassed more than 1400 individual events in the areas of science, business, sustainability and art and culture.
+This encompassed more than 1400 individual events in the areas of science, business, sustainability as well as art and culture.
 In June 2017, Federal Chancellor Merkel and President Peña Nieto both attended a special ceremony to mark the end of the Year of Germany.

 Germany is regarded as an important partner in Europe, of whom strong economic, political and cultural engagement in Mexico is expected, as is close cooperation at multilateral level.
 High-level visits are also a frequent occurrence, including visits by business delegations from the German federal states.
 This exchange is creating ever closer ties between the two countries.
 There are town twinning arrangements between Berlin and Mexico City and a partnership agreement between the federal states of Bavaria and Jalisco.
 A partnership has also been established between Rhineland-Palatinate and Aguascalientes.

 The two countries’ Foreign Ministers meet frequently for consultations on bilateral and multilateral issues.

 Economic relations between Germany and Mexico are very dynamic and are shaped in particular by Germany’s already substantial – and still growing – investment in Mexico.

 In 2017, bilateral trade amounted to around 23 billion US dollars.
 Bilateral trade focuses mainly on the automotive sector as well as the chemical, pharmaceutical and electronics industries.
 Germany is Mexico’s most important trading partner in the European Union.